The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 - You want to ensure that the dough doubles in size and once in the loaf pan that it rises above the rim.
 This ensures a soft and fluffy loaf.
 The key to getting your dough to rise is a warm temperature.
 If you are having trouble getting your dough to rise or your house is on the cooler side, you can use a warming mat to speed up the process.

-- Be sure to use warm water when combining with the yeast.
+- Be sure to use warm water that is about 120℉.
 The warmth helps activate the yeast, but be careful not to use hot water.
 If the water is too hot, it can actually kill the yeast!
-To test, you can stick your finger in the water and if it is a warm and comfortable temperature then you are good to go.
+To test, you can stick your finger in the water and if it is a warm and comfortable temperature, then you are good to go.

 - Wait for the loaf to cool on a cooling rack before slicing the loaf.
 This will help the crumb to set and will keep the loaf fresher for longer.